laurikjk/my-iris-client/DEVELOPMENT.md

 - When creating new Playwright tests or debugging failing ones, capture screenshots (`page.screenshot()`) at key points to understand the visual state.
 Use temp directory (e.g., `/tmp/playwright-debug/`) or remove screenshots after debugging.
 Use headless mode if possible.
 - Dont add "edited/deleted this" comments
 - If tests are not passing, adding long timeouts is usually not the solution.
 Publish & subscribe over nostr is fast.
+- Be careful with react hook dependency arrays — they can easily cause refresh loops